skip to content

 • understanding any information that may be relevant to the decision, or

-• using such information in the course of making the decision, or
+• using that information in the course of making the decision, or

-However, a person will not necessarily lack decision-making capacity just because their capacity fluctuates (changes), they are unable to understand technical or trivial matters, or they are unable to remember the information for an extended period of time [s 5(3)].
-Similarly, a decision made by a vulnerable adult that results in an adverse (negative) outcome for them is not automatically a sign that they lack decision-making capacity [s 5(3)(d)].
+However, a person will not be taken to have impaired decision-making capacity just because their capacity fluctuates (changes), they are unable to understand technical or trivial matters, or they are unable to remember the information for an extended period of time [s 5(3)].
+Similarly, a decision made by a relevant adult that results in an adverse (negative) outcome for them is not a sign that they have impaired decision-making capacity [s 5(3)(d)].

 Who can make a report?

-Any person who is concerned about a vulnerable adult experiencing abuse or at risk of abuse can report their concerns to the Adult Safeguarding Unit [see s 22(1)].
-This includes concerned friends and family, employed professionals supporting the vulnerable person (such as a paid carer), and the vulnerable person themselves.
+Any person who is concerned about a relevant adult experiencing abuse or at risk of abuse can report their concerns to the Adult Safeguarding Unit [see s 22(1)].
+This includes concerned friends and family, carers, and the person who may be vulnerable to abuse themselves.

 Reports to the Adult Safeguarding Unit can be made anonymously.